Nine power foods to fuel your workout

 - Bananas– Full of vitamins and minerals, bananas help to stimulate muscles thanks to the potassium and sodium found in this super food.
 30 minutes before a workout, snack on a banana for a quick electrolyte boost.

 - Dark chocolate chips- Prior to your next workout grab a handful of dark chocolate chips in order to prevent muscle soreness.
-A recent study showed bikers who ate dark chocolate had reduced muscle stress.
 Dark chocolate has also been proven to boost leg strength and endurance capacity.
 After a workout, a handful of dark chocolate chips can help improve blood flow in order to provide more oxygen for muscles.
 That seems like enough justification for me to indulge in some dark chocolate!

 - Apple – An apple with a tablespoon of peanut butter or a few almonds provides a snack dense in nutrients and low in calories to provide just enough energy prior to a workout.
 This nutritional powerhouse contains vitamins, minerals and antioxidants.
 A couple almonds or a smear of peanut butter with the apple add in necessary fats and protein.
 The mix of natural sugars and protein found in this snack help to release sugar slower, allowing you to stay energized for longer.